apache/skywalking/docs/en/setup/service-agent/java-agent/README.md

     * If you want to continue traces across thread manually, use [across thread solution APIs](Application-toolkit-trace-cross-thread.md).
 * If you want to specify the path of your agent.config file.
 Read [set config file through system properties](Specified-agent-config.md)

+## Java Platform Module System (JPMS)
+Since Java 9, JDK introduces a new level of abstraction above packages, formally known as the Java Platform Module System (JPMS), or “Modules” for short.
+If you are using this JDK feature, add `--add-modules jdk.unsupported` to the JVM argument if your application hasn't require `jdk.unsupported`.

 ## Plugin Development Guide
 SkyWalking java agent supports plugin to extend [the supported list](Supported-list.md).
 Please follow our [Plugin Development Guide](../../../guides/Java-Plugin-Development-Guide.md).